From time to time, you may experience an error when trying to view your website, log in to cPanel, or check your email.

 /dev/vda1 160G 160G 20K 100% /

-The df command will let you know if you are nearing your disk's limits.
-However, you probably want to see where all of your disk space or inodes are being consumed.
+command lets you know if you are nearing your disk's limits.
+However, you should check where all of your disk space or inodes are being consumed.

-To track down where the usage is, you can use the du command.
+To track down where the usage is, use the du

-The following du command will breakdown the disk usage for each directory within / and keep it easy to read.
+command breaks down the disk usage for each directory in the root filesystem and keeps it easy to read:

 160G /